wix-incubator/wix-rest-docs/guides/About Extended Fields.md

 There are 2 ways to write extended field data: standard endpoints and dedicated endpoints.

 #### Standard endpoints
 You can write extended field data using the same API endpoints used to write the object you extended.
-Include the new or updated extended fields data in the `extendedFields` property of the object, as in the [example above](#read).
+Include the new or updated extended field data in the `extendedFields` field of the object, as in the [example above](#read).
 To delete the value of an extended field, set its value to `null`.

 #### Dedicated endpoint
 APIs that support extended fields also have a dedicated "Update Extended Fields" endpoint.
 You can use this endpoint to update only the extended fields of an object.
 If the object you extended has a `revision` field, you don't need to pass it when updating extended fields using a dedicated endpoint.
 This endpoint may require a permission scope that's different from the scope required to update the object itself.
 Dedicated endpoints use a slightly different data format.
 The namespace of the app whose data you want to update and the data itself are separated in the request body.